 Oakdown is situated in an Area Of Outstanding Natural Beauty, within 3 miles from the non spoilt Regency and Victorian architecture seaside town of Sidmouth.
 The promenade is flat and Car parks have disabled parking spaces.
 Details of Oakdown can be found on this web site or within the Oakdown brochure, available on request.
 Oakdown is totally flat on its roads, grass areas and pitches without any ramps or steps anywhere within its facilities.
 A small slope can be found while accessing our Amenity Buildings on the Main Park and Beech Grove, there are also steps approaching one end of The Beech Grove amenities.
 Our Golf/Café carpark is gravel.
 The roads also act as paths therefore are easily seen or ‘Tapped’ by the partially sighted

-Roads within Oakdown are limited to 10mph.
+Roads within Oakdown are limited to 10mph (5mph when wet).
 The road system is small thus reducing the ability to speed.
 Speed bumps are present but a level space is provided at the end of the bumps to allow wheelchairs and mobility aids free access through the bumps.

 150 pitches are shared by Touring Caravans, Motor Homes and Tents.
 All pitches are on level ground with parking for one car alongside the pitch.
 The pitches are large, many set in groves and most with hedges between each pitch.
-Two pitches within 40 feet from the Amenity Block are designated for predominant use by people with disabilities.
-The Pitches are provided with freshwater lever taps and greywater disposal sinks within the area of the pitch.
+Two pitches within 40 feet from the Amenity Block are designated for predominant use by people with medical conditions.
+These Pitches are provided with freshwater lever taps and greywater disposal sinks within the area of the pitch.

 The Amenity Block (toilet facilities) has automatic doors.
 The entrance is virtually level.
 A large family bathroom containing most disabled facilities is available within the Amenity Block The bathroom however is NOT reserved wholly for the disabled.
 Hot water for the bath is coin operated and accepts £1 coins.
 The bathroom doors are wide enough for wheelchair access with sufficient internal space.
 An anti slip bath mat, an air operated emergency alarm and a bath seat is available.